Home » Banana Bread For Babies, Toddlers, Kids

 • Flour – You can swap half the flour for whole wheat (I’m using 50% all purpose and 50% whole wheat) or another favorite whole-grain flour like oat, spelt, sorghum, rye, buckwheat, semolina etc. Or use a gluten free flour mix, to make it entirely gluten free.
 Note that all whole-wheat flour will make a denser bread.

-• Flax seeds – will ensure the banana bread doesn’t get too wet or crumbly plus it will provide more fiber.
+• Flax seeds – will ensure the banana bread doesn’t get too wet or crumbly plus it will provide more fibre.

 • Cinnamon – for flavor, optional.

-• You can add salt and sugar for toddlers and older kids.
+• Optional – You can add sea salt and natural sugar for toddlers and older kids.

-Ingredients needed for baby banana bread recipe displayed on a board.
+Ingredients needed for baking baby banana bread recipe displayed on a board with measurements.

 1. Prepare: